awsdocs/amazon-ecr-user-guide/doc_source/common-errors.md

 Various API operations in Amazon ECR have different throttles\.

-For example, the throttle for the [http://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_GetAuthorizationToken.html](http://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_GetAuthorizationToken.html) action is 4 transaction per second \(TPS\), with up to a 200 TPS burst allowed\.
+For example, the throttle for the [http://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_GetAuthorizationToken.html](http://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_GetAuthorizationToken.html) action is 20 transaction per second \(TPS\), with up to a 200 TPS burst allowed\.
 In each region, each account receives a bucket that can store up to 200 `GetAuthorizationToken` credits\.
-These credits are replenished at a rate of 4 per second\.
-If your bucket has 200 credits, you could achieve 200 `GetAuthorizationToken` API transactions per second for one second, and then sustain 4 transactions per second indefinitely\.
+These credits are replenished at a rate of 20 per second\.
+If your bucket has 200 credits, you could achieve 200 `GetAuthorizationToken` API transactions per second for one second, and then sustain 20 transactions per second indefinitely\.

-**Note**
-Currently, the throttle on the `GetAuthorizationToken` operation cannot be increased on a per\-account basis\.

 To handle throttling errors, implement a retry function with incremental backoff into your code\.
 For more information, see [Error Retries and Exponential Backoff in AWS](http://docs.aws.amazon.com/general/latest/gr/api-retries.html) in the [Amazon Web Services General Reference](http://docs.aws.amazon.com/general/latest/gr/)\.